Paolo Violi: Mob war and death

-In 1977, Rizzuto and Violi met face-to-face in the home of a Montreal resident for a last-ditch effort to resolve their differences, according to a police report.
-But the peace talks failed, and most of the Rizzuto family fled to Venezuela.
+In 1977, Rizzuto and Violi met face-to-face in a gesture to resolve their differences, according to a police report, but the peace talks failed, and most of the Rizzuto family fled to Venezuela.

-This led to a power struggle mob war in Montreal which began with the murder of Violi's consigliere Pietro Sciara on Valentine's Day in 1976; Sciara's body was left in the street after seeing an Italian-dubbed version of The Godfather Part II with his wife.
-Just under a year later, on 8 February 1977, Francesco Violi, the younger brother of Paolo, the family enforcer, was murdered by several shotgun wounds.
+This led to a mob war in Montreal that began with the murder of Violi's consigliere, Pietro Sciara, on Valentine's Day in 1976; Sciara's body was left in the street after seeing an Italian-dubbed version of The Godfather Part II with his wife.
+Just under a year later, on 8 February 1977, Francesco Violi, the younger brother of Paolo, the family enforcer, was murdered by several shotgun blasts.

 Shortly after Violi was released from the brief jail sentence with relation to the CECO inquiry, he sold his bar to brothers Vincenzo and Giuseppe Randisi; the name was changed to Bar Jean-Talon.
 Just under a year after Francesco Violi's murder, on 22 January 1978, Paolo Violi was shot in the head at close range with a lupara in the Bar Jean-Talon after being invited to play cards by Vincenzo Randisi.
-As Violi sat playing cards, two men wearing ski masks stormed in while one shouted "everybody to the floor!" while the other one raced up to Violi to shoot him dead from behind at very close range with a sawed-off .12 gauge shotgun.
-The first shot, which blasted off much of Violi's head, killed him instantly but the killer fired a second shot at his corpse just to complete his work of destroying his head in a symbolic show of disrespect.
+As Violi sat playing cards, two men wearing ski masks stormed in while one shouted "everybody to the floor!" while the other one raced up to Violi to shoot him dead from behind at very close range with a sawed-off 12-gauge shotgun.
+The first shot blasted off much of Violi's head and killed him instantly; nevertheless, the killer fired a second shot to further destroy Violi's head in a show of disrespect.